Fischer-S; Dunbrack-RL; Karplus-M

 interact with either the lone pair of the imide nitrogen (syn) or the

-imide carbonyl oxygen (anti); both interactions result in a lowering of
+imide carbonyl oxygen (anti); both interactions result in a lowering

 the barrier.
 This "autocatalytic" stabilization of the transition state